-These policies guide the process that you are to follow as a CBRF caregiver who will be administering medications.
+These policies guide the process that must be followed as a caregiver who will be administering medications.
 Therefore, it's critically important to understand the policies and know where to locate the written procedures at any time.
+Other types of community settings also have regulations guiding them.
+Ask your administrator which type of setting you work for and what regulations you must follow.
+Wisconsin statutes allow registered nurses (RNs) only (not LPNs) to delegate actions if they do the following: